-2. Lose weight – simple tips, but not always easy!
+2. Lose weight – simple tips from NHS, but not always easy!

 3. Avoid salt – a lot in ready meals, so read the labels.
-Cut your salt from current UK average 10g a day to recommended max. of 6g a day.
+Cut your salt from UK average 10 g a day to max. of 6 g a day.
 This could reduce your risk of a stroke by 1 in 5, and of a heart attack by 1 in 8 .
-Remember some pub pie and mash can have 7.5g salt.
-Two and a half million deaths could be prevented each year if global salt consumption were reduced [WHO, 2016].
+Remember some pub pie and mash can have 7.5 g salt.
+Two million deaths could be prevented each year if global salt use was reduced [WHO, 2016].

 4. More herbs and spices.
 Use your choice of flavours in fresh herbs and spices to reduce your salt and keep your arteries from going hard .

-5. Change Diet (simple tips): nuts are good (walnuts, cashews, almonds) and seeds ; also garlic; eat green leafy vegetables; increase other fruit and vegetables, e.g. avocado, sweet potato, white beans; plenty of fish oil ; a little dark chocolate ; fat-free plain yogurt.
-Reduce processed meats .
+5. Change Diet (simple NHS tips): nuts are good (walnuts, cashews, almonds) and seeds ; also garlic; eat green leafy vegetables; increase other fruit and vegetables, e.g. avocado, sweet potato, white beans; plenty of oily fish ; a little dark chocolate ; fat-free plain yogurt.
+Reduce processed meats! .

 Action?
 Like to change your diet plan here?

-7. “A small pet is a good companion”, as Florence Nightingale said, if you’ve enjoyed a pet before.
-Recent analysis of research on pet assistance concludes a suitable dog can improve behavioural problems, medical difficulties and emotional dysfunction [??].
+7. “A small pet is a good companion”, as Florence Nightingale said.
+If you’ve enjoyed a pet before, research on pet assistance shows that a dog can improve mental & medical problems and emotions .

 8. Potassium is good, e.g. in bananas; but avoid too much sodium (salt) that can destroy it [31, 36].

 9. Get more sun and more sleep – can keep your blood pressure down.
-Most of us need about 8 hours of sleep a night.
+Most of us need about 8 hours of sleep a night, as the NHS advises.